bramstroker/homeassistant-powercalc/docs/source/quick-start.rst

 Todo:

-When this is not the case please check the logs for any errors, you can also enable debug logging (TODO link) to get more details about the discovery routine.
+When this is not the case please check the logs for any errors, you can also enable :doc:`debug logging <debug-logging>` to get more details about the discovery routine.

 When your appliance is not supported out of the box (or you want to have more control) you have extensive options for manual configuration.
-These are explained below.
+See :doc:`virtual-power` how to manually add power sensors.

 .. note::